Granite Gorge Ski Area

 Granite Gorge is a small downhill ski resort in southwest New Hampshire, United States.
 It is located on Pinnacle Mountain in the town of Roxbury, 5 mi east of downtown Keene on New Hampshire Route 9.
 The resort is the reincarnation of the former Pinnacle Peak Ski Area, which operated from 1959 to 1977.
+The current resort opened in 2003.

 It has a 120 m vertical drop, one chairlift (the Pinnacle Express double chairlift), one rope tow, and one magic carpet.
 The ski area has snowmaking.
 The 50 acre site includes 14 kilometers of cross-country ski trails.

 Terrain parks at Granite Gorge include the signature VW bus and the Bag Jump.
 The resort offers Cosmic Tubing with glow lighting and a DJ on Saturday nights.